Ohio State routs Clemson in Sugar Bowl, will play Alabama in national title game

 Ohio State got another great performance from Trey Sermon.
 The running back had 193 rushing yards and a touchdown in the win.

-It was very likely Trevor Lawrence’s final game with the Tigers.
-He finished the game with 400 passing yards and two touchdown passes.
-He finishes his collegiate career with two losses as a starter – one to Fields and Ohio State and the other to Joe Burrow and LSU.
+It was very likely Clemson quarterback Trevor Lawrence’s final game with the Tigers.
+He finished the game with 400 passing yards and two touchdown passes, ending his collegiate career with two losses as a starter – one to Fields and Ohio State and the other to Joe Burrow and LSU.

 TARGETING PENALTY AGAINST CLEMSON THAT LEFT OHIO STATE'S JUSTIN FIELDS INJURED IRKS FANS